braschke/PleiadesUserDocumentation/slurm/bestpractices.md

     * A power or cooling failure might kill your jobs prematurely, wasting all of the computation and energy up to that point
     * Planned maintenance has to wait longer until your jobs are finished.
 In case of critical security interventions we might be even forced to kill you jobs.
     * All issues are mitigated if your programs have some form of checkpointing to save intermediate states.
 In this case, use the normal partition as described above.

+### Shellcheck
+Test your job scripts with [shellcheck.net](https://shellcheck.net/)!
+Very powerful and useful to highlight problems with shell scripts.